samuelludwig/phprelude/README.md

 NOTE: At the moment, a struct, after definition, can have a superset of the fields in its layout, and still be considered the same "type".

-An example struct definition--and subsequent construction might look like:
+An example struct definition (and subsequent construction) might look like:

 ```php
 <?php declare(strict_types=1); namespace StructTest;